rponticelli0/Project_3_Group_7/references/proposal.md

 Task order | Story beat | Assigned to
 ---|---|---
-1| Presentation introduction Tell them what we are going to present (short) | Ryan MadO 2| why do our investors care about twitch data (and revenue, but that's obv) | Ryan MadO 3| how we measure these, what are we measuring| Nate MadB 4| what is our data, what features did we engineer | Nate MadB 5| interactable bar chart, revenue by tags | Nate MadB
+1| Presentation introduction Tell them what we are going to present (short) | Ryan MadO 2| why do our investors care about Twitch data (and revenue, but that's obv) | Ryan MadO 3| how we measure these, what are we measuring| Nate MadB 4| what is our data, what features did we engineer | Nate MadB 5| interactable bar chart, revenue by tags | Nate MadB